 A tutorial walking us through using the Component Test Framework to add a component test to the Simple Service, a REST based stripped back microservice

-All code can for this tutorial can be found on GitHub: CTF Getting Started
+All code for this tutorial can be found on GitHub:

 The service we are working with has been stripped back as far as possible so that we can focus on the component test.

-Our simple service contains a REST controller with a single endpoint, the correct invocation of this endpoint will result in Simple Service making a REST call to the third party service.
-Our goal with the component test is to verify that this call is successful, reassuring us that the service is built correctly so that it can start in isolation, whilst also confirming that the service can engage with the external components.
-To achieve this we must start the Simple Service and components the service requires.
-In this example the Third Party Service must also be started.
-As external services can be unreliable and may have costs attached we use a mock representation.
-Meaning that our Component test setup will look as follows:
+Our simple service contains a REST controller with a single endpoint.
+The correct invocation of this endpoint will result in Simple Service making a REST call to the third party service.
+Our goal with the component test is to verify that this call is successful.

-There are 3 steps to enabling testing of the service with the component test framework.
-These are:
+There are 3 steps to enabling testing of the service with the component test framework:

-This is our service under test, it’s stripped back as much as possible to make it easy to see how the test is working.
+This is our service under test, stripped back to make it easy to see how the test is working.

 @PutMapping("/users/{id}/mood/{mood}")